mortazavilab/swan_vis/tutorials/analysis_tools.md

 ## Differential gene expression tests

 Differential gene expression testing in Swan is implemented via [diffxpy](https://github.com/theislab/diffxpy).
 To run the test, first partition the datasets that you have added to your SwanGraph into biological replicates.
 Then, use this grouping to run the differential expression test.

+The differential expression test that is run is [diffxpy's Wald test](https://diffxpy.readthedocs.io/en/latest/api/diffxpy.api.test.wald.html#diffxpy.api.test.wald), which checks if a "a certain coefficient introduces a significant difference in the expression of a gene".
+This test is performed on the normalized TPM for each gene.

+For individuals wanting to run a different diffxpy differential test, see [this section](analysis_tools.md#more-differential-expression).

 ```python
 dataset_groups = [['HepG2_1','HepG2_2'],